TriumphLLC/Blend4Web/doc_src/addon.rst

 .. note::

-    If the path to the Blend4Web SDK is not specified, the local development server cannot be launched.
-In this case the corresponding message will be displayed instead of the ``Start Server`` button.
+    If the local development server cannot be launched, the corresponding message will be displayed instead of the ``Start Server`` button.

     If the server is failed to run, an error message will be shown describing the reason: